International Coordination

 Answers frequently asked questions (FAQ's) concerning emergency response to hazardous material accidents along the inland border between the United States and Mexico.
 Issues addressed in this draft were identified by the NRT Response Committee's Subcommittee on Transboundary Issues.

-Inland Border Region
+Inland Border Zone

-Mexico-United States Joint Contingency (MEXUS) Plan
+Mexico-United States Joint Contingency (MEXUS) Plan (EPA)

 The Joint Contingency Plan between the Secretariat of the Navy of the United Mexican States and the United States Coast Guard Regarding Pollution of the Marine Environment by Discharges of Hydrocarbons and Other Hazardous Substances (MEXUS Plan) promotes a coordinated system for regional preparedness, planning, and response to a pollution incident that could affect the coastal waters or marine environment of the other country by providing a guide that supplements the existing national response system of each country and facilitates joint response at the regional level.
 The MEXUS Plan is supplemented by two Regional Annexes, MEXUSGULF and MEXUSPAC, which are implemented under the oversight and responsibility of the respective Mexican Navy (SEMAR) Region Commanders and U.S. Coast Guard (USCG) District Commanders.
 The Regional Annexes provide additional guidance with respect to the communication and coordination processes that must be used on either side of the border.